Chia-Network/chia-blockchain/README.md

 the number of plots on a physical drive to 50 or less.
 This limit should significantly increase before beta.

 You can also run the simulation, which runs all servers and multiple full nodes, locally, at once.
-If you want to run the simulation, change the introducer ip in ./config/config.yaml so that the full node points to the local introducer (127.0.0.1:8445).

 Note the the simulation is local only and requires installation of timelords and VDFs.